MicrosoftDocs/azure-devops-yaml-schema/task-reference/visual-studio-test-platform-installer-v1.md

 **`password`** - **Password**<br>
 `string`.
 Optional.
 Use when `packageFeedSelector = customFeed`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Password or personal access token for authenticating against the specified feed.
+Specifies the password or personal access token (PAT) for authenticating the feed specified in the `customFeed` input.
 <!-- :::editable-content-end::: -->
 <br>